-If you thought waving them off to primary school was a wrench just wait until secondary.
-The good news is they’ll cry less than you this time round.
-The bad news is there’s a whole lot more to get your heads around, and neither you nor your child will be gently spoonfed through it the way you were when they started in reception.
-But there’s plenty you can do to make the transition easier.
-We’ve collated some of the wisdom from Mumsnet users who’ve been there and our best tips for making the start of secondary school easier and put it together in this foolproof guide to bossing Year 7.
-(Don’t for God’s sake say bossing in front of your 11-year-old or you will ruin their life).
+If you thought waving them off to primary school was a wrench, just wait until secondary.
+The good news is that they’ll cry less than you this time round.
+The bad news is that there’s a whole lot more to get your heads around, and neither you nor your child will be gently spoon-fed through it the way you were when they started Reception.

-Familiarity is your friend when it comes to helping your child get ready for Year 7 and there’s lots you can do in advance of the start of term to make everything seem a bit more recognisable and ‘normal’ for them.
+Familiarity is your friend when it comes to helping your child get ready for Year 7 and there’s lots you can do before the start of term to make everything seem more recognisable and less overwhelming.

-Often, the most stressful part of the transition to secondary school is fear of the unknown (or fear of all the total rubbish older friends and siblings will have filled their heads with – year-long detentions, beastings behind the bike sheds and the like).
+Often, the most stressful part of the transition to secondary school is fear of the unknown (or fear of all the total rubbish older friends and siblings will have filled their heads with – think year-long detentions and the like).
 And knowledge is power, as they say, so clue them in as much as possible on what to expect.

-It might help to address some of the aspects of school that concern them most and have a chat about what’s likely and what isn’t and how to react if one of their worries comes to fruition.
+It might help to address some of the aspects of school that concern them the most and have a chat about what’s likely and what isn’t, and how to react if one of their worries comes to fruition.
 Some of the most common worries include: